 Having a sewing machine that can feed and stitch leather consistently is crucial, especially if you are starting a small business or plan on making money from your leatherwork.
 Selecting a machine that was built for sewing leather will result in professional-looking, high-quality products with fewer miss-stitches.
 An investment in a well-made sewing machine will save you time and money in non-discarded leather, broken parts and repair bills — and will probably save your sanity too!

 When sewing leather, it’s important that your machine provides a consistent stitch length from stitch to stitch, and you need a machine with a high foot lift to accommodate the thickness of some leathers.
 Though sometimes thick and tough, leather's surface is delicate.
 You need a sewing machine with specialty presser feet and a feed dog that won't leave marks on the material.
 The Leatherwork comes with knurled presser feet and feed dog that are specially designed not to damage leather.
-An optional Leather Foot Set is available for the Fabricator machine so you can sew leather without marring or scuffing the material.
+An optional Leather Foot Set is available for both the Fabricator and Leatherwork so you can sew leather without marring or scuffing the material.

 Here are the top features you need in a sewing machine for leather: